 Before buying a patterned carpet, check to see how square and true your room is.
 There is no way to hide an angle with a pattern that is off.

 Established businesses that sell carpet select the best manufacturers.
 These companies have long-standing reputations.
 Even with the best of companies, an occasional problem can occur.
-Problems such as a flaw that needs to be replaced after an inspection to determine the problem.
+The carpeting may have a flaw and need to be replaced upon inspection.
 The retailer may replace the carpet but not pay for the labor.
 Carpet is not easy to re-sell.
 For these and other circumstances, it is best to rely on experts.

 Green Label and Green Label Plus indicate the carpet has been tested to ensure they are among the least gas-emitting carpets on the market.
 This is done by an independent company and the designation will be on the label.